Alan-eMartin/Alan-eMartin/README.md

 <!-- My GH profile -->
 # Hi, I'm [Alan](https://alanmart.in) 👋

-## A little about me 🧑🏻‍💻

 I am a software developer from Toronto, Canada.
 I am currently work at [Xanadu AI](https://xanadu.ai) as a front-end developer.

 I have been lucky enough to work across the stack, from front-end to back-end at many early-stage startups.
 I am passionate about building products that are simple, intuitive, and accessible.

 Before transitioning to tech, I worked in the world of fine-dining as a Chef.
 I have a passion for food, and I love to cook.
-I also enjoy skateboarding, playing video games, and spending time with my wife and three cats 🐈🐈🐈!
+I also enjoy skateboarding, playing video games, and spending time with my wife and three cats 🐈.

 <!-- Socials -->
-**Let's connect!** 🤝
+*Let's connect!* 🤝
 <p>
   <a href="https://alanmart.in">
     <img alt="Website" src="https://img.shields.io/badge/-Website-000000?style=flat-square&logo=google-chrome&logoColor=white" />